 New South Wales has the highest number of outlets in the country, with 366 or about 30 per cent of the total outlets.
-There was a slight decrease of outlets, due to the aforementioned closure of four Australian Community Media titles.
+New South Wales outlet holdings also increased the most outlets this quarter, up six from 360 in March 2024.

-Six news entities collectively operate 147 outlets, or 40 per cent of all outlets in NSW.
-Australian Community Media operates the most outlets, 53, down four outlets from 57 in September 2023.
+Six news entities collectively operate 151 outlets, or 41 per cent of all outlets in NSW.
+These holdings are unchanged since March 2024, with Australian Community Media operating the most outlets at 51.